IoTree/IoTree42/README.md

 You may also want to install a firewall like ufw for security. and if you have a DNS name, lets encrypt would be a good choice.

+## Testing of Server performance
+Under the order "testing" is a python script which puts a stress test on the server.

 ## Rest API
 ### some API examples are found here:
 for [python](https://github.com/IoTree/IoTree42/tree/master/API_examples)